 Think of all the great songs that are still inside of you.
 The only way you’ll ever get to meet them is if you keep writing.

 Go back through your catalog and listen to your old songs.
 Look at the songs you wrote last year.
 Look at songs you write a few years ago.
 Can you hear how you’ve changed?
 How you’ve grown?

 Every season of your songwriting life, you grow.
 You get better.
 So every now and then, it’s worth a trip down memory lane to remind yourself how far you’ve already come.
 If you keep writing, the only way to go is up!

 The highs and the lows are totally a thing.

-Know that this is a thing.
-Know that for every low, there is a high.
+The thing is to remember that for every low, there is a high.
 Learn your own creative rhythms and come up with the rituals, treatments, and strategies that work for you to manage your lows.
-Treat yourself with a little bit of grace during these periods, get through them, and come back out swinging.
+Treat yourself with a little bit of grace during these periods, get through them, and come back up swinging.

 You’re allowed to have fun.

-Sometimes we need a little permission to just have fun and enjoy songwriting!
-Even though it’s like, totally silly and you don’t actually need anyone’s permission at all.
+*Even though it’s like, totally silly and you don’t actually need anyone’s permission at all.
 But it can be nice to hear it.
-So here it is: You have full permission from God/the universe/your family/your past self/your future self to have fun writing songs.
-Even me!
+So here it is: You have full permission from me/the universe/your family/your past self/your future self to have fun writing songs.
 Heck, if you want SongFancy’s permission to enjoy songwriting, here you go!
 You have my stamp of approval.
 Go have fun!